ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 # Common block settings

-These are settings shared by all blocks in the game that can be activated with input signals
+These are settings shared by all blocks in the game that can be activated with input signals.

 ## Keybinds